Shopify/graphql-design-tutorial/TUTORIAL.md

 names, and all nullability information.
 What you're left with still looks kind of like GraphQL, but it lets you focus on the types and their relationships from a higher level.

+*<a href="#start-with-high-level-view" id="#start-with-high-level-view">Rule:</a>
-*Rule #1: Always start with a high-level view of the objects and their relationships before you deal with specific fields.*
+Always start with a high-level view of the objects and their relationships before you deal with specific fields.*

 ## Step Two: A Clean Slate